StarTrek17/Rep01LatinAmerica/README.md

 •	Other algorithms to predict: Excell.
 ________________________________________
 Dataset and subsets
 The database files are in the folder "Dataset - Replacing Missing Data in a Set of Historical Projects".
-In this folder, you will find the references to original ISBSG database, the subsets used for training process in the "Training T-Subset" folder and the subsets used for validation process in the "Validation V-Subset" folder.
-In this folders, all the subsets are in txt format for copying and pasting into the code.
+In this folder, you will find the references to original ISBSG database, the subsets used for training process in the "Training T-Subset" folder.
+The subset is in txt format for copying and pasting into the code.
 Codes
 Pré processing
 The code for preprocessing is in the folder "MySql - Pre-processing code," where you can find the script used to prepare the database for use in the MySql process.
 In this Mysql notebook, you just need to use the previously described CSV T-subset and V-subset.